-Basic Food Microbiology is a course that will examine various types of microorganisms found in food products and will describe various environmental conditions, growth habits, diseases associated with, control measures and food properties affected by microbes.
-This class is available online.
-Prerequisites: Intro to Food Science (ANSI 131) and Biology (BIOL 105) are prerequisites for Food Sanitation Management or the consent of the instructor
+Basic Food Microbiology is a course that examines various types of microorganisms found in food products and describes various environmental conditions, growth habits, diseases associated with, control measures and food properties affected by microbes.
+Course offered fall and spring semesters.